Unravelling Frequencies

 Menotoxic Tulips

-In the 1920s, four centuries after Paracelsus, a Swiss physician, declared menstrual blood to be one of nature's most toxic substances, Dr. Béla Schick and his colleagues conducted experiments to demonstrate the presence of harmful toxins in the blood of menstruating women.
+In the 1920s, four centuries after Paracelsus declared menstrual blood to be one of nature's most toxic substances, Dr. Béla Schick and his colleagues conducted experiments to demonstrate the presence of harmful toxins in the blood of menstruating women.
 Despite extensive research spanning until the late 1970s, medical professionals in the United States and Europe failed to conclusively prove this theory.
 Although menotoxins have been used to explain various women's health issues throughout the 20th century, most modern doctors no longer consider this theory valid, though it still persists in some alternative medicine circles.
 Today, menstrual blood is viewed as a valuable resource for stem cell research aimed at treating neurodegenerative disorders.

 Further Reading